 Our first conversation helps us get to know you and your background while helping you get to know us.
 We’ll ask about your past work, what motivates you, and what you’re looking for next in your career.
 We’ll share more info about our teams and products, the designer role, compensation, benefits, and more.
 A good ending to this conversation is that we both feel confident about our next steps forward… even if that’s to part ways.

 Full disclosure: we used to ask people to do a design exercise at home.
-The Design team doesn’t do this now because it can disadvantage people who don’t have time for extra work (like parents, caretakers, people with multiple jobs, and, well, everyone).
+The Design team doesn’t do this now because it disadvantages people who don’t have time for extra work (like parents, caretakers, people with multiple jobs, and, well, everyone).

 So instead of giving you homework, we’ve redesigned our conversations with you.
 Your deep consideration of your past work is a far better indicator of your potential than any imaginary design challenge we could ever create.
 And we’d much rather have a conversation with you than make you fill out a form.

-- Chat with the hiring manager to cover any open questions you and we might have.
+Finally, you’ll meet with a hiring manager to cover any open questions that either you or we might have.
 We’ll also ask for your feedback on all of the above conversations and the interview process as a whole so we can continue making it better.

 5 ways to stand out